-The main purpose of dividing the share of Chinese imports for India before and after China's WTO entry in 2001 is to capture the extent of Chinese comparative advantage, rather than industry variation in trade barriers.29 We expect that the industries for which there was high share (greater than 5% of total imports) of Chinese imports before China's entry to the WTO will increase more than the others.
-For example, let's consider NIC-17 (Textiles), NIC-26 (Non-metallic Mineral Products) and NIC-30 (Office, Accounting and Computing Machinery).
-For these industries, the share of Chinese imports before 2001 was 11.20%, 5.83% and 14.96% respectively; these shares increased to 37.19%, 27.76% and 51.91%.
-A growth of 200-400% after 2001.
-Similarly, seventeen NIC 2-digit sectors had import share ratios varying between 0-5% before 2001, with only five of them having more than 5% (but less than 15%).
-In contrast, after 2001 eight industries (out of 22 NIC 2-digit sectors) had more than 15% shares of Chinese imports, with the highest being 51.91% (whereas the highest before 2001 was 14.96%).
-We calculate the correlation between the import shares from China before and after 2001, it is around 0.9.
-This shows that Chinese comparative advantage increased
+The main purpose of dividing the share of Chinese imports for India before and after China's WTO entry in 2001 is to capture the extent of Chinese import penetration, rather than industry variation in trade barriers.30 We expect that the industries for which there was a high share (greater than 5% of total imports) of Chinese imports before China's entry to the WTO, the share will increase more than the others.
+For example, let's consider NIC-17 (Textiles), NIC-26 (Non-metallic Mineral Products) and NIC-30 (Office,

-28Among the industries that experienced phenomenal growth in their share of imports from China are Textiles, Leather Products, Communication Equipment, Non-Metallic Mineral Products, Fabricated Metal Products, and Office, Accounting and Computing Machinery among others.
+29Among the industries that experienced phenomenal growth in their share of imports from China are Textiles; Leather Products; Communication Equipment; Non-Metallic Mineral Products; Fabricated Metal Products; and Office, Accounting and Computing Machinery among others.
 In contrast, only the Food & Beverage industry recorded a decline in its share of Chinese imports.
 In addition, we also divide the 108 industrial groupings (at NIC 2004 4-digit level) into two major product categories-intermediate and final goods-and calculate the share of Chinese imports and the average number of products produced in Table 13 (Appendix B).
 We find that imports from China have increased for both types of product categories, with rate of growth higher in case of intermediate goods.
 On the other hand, product variety of both types of goods decreased over time, with the drop in intermediate products being higher.

-29The best way to measure the Chinese comparative advantage as China joined WTO is to use tariffs data by industry.
-Since, we focus on Chinese imports by India, therefore using Chinese import tariffs data would not be useful here.
-On the other hand, India's import tariffs data will also not be very useful here for two reasons: (a) India had a large trade liberalization program in the 1990s and India's import tariffs were substantially reduced by 2001; and (b) India did not have any preferential tariff agreement with China (e.g., Pakistan has a MFN status for India and vice-versa).
+36The best way to measure the Chinese comparative advantage as China joined WTO is to use tariffs data by industry.
+Since, we focus on Chinese imports by India, using Chinese import tariffs data would not be useful here.
+Further, India's import tariffs data will also not be very useful here for two reasons: (a) India had a large trade liberalization program in the 1990s and India's import tariffs were substantially reduced by 2001; and (b) India did not have any preferential tariff agreement with China (e.g., Pakistan has a MFN status for India and vice-versa).
 One might also argue that we could have used the export tariffs data for China to see whether the fall in export tariffs due to the WTO entry in 2001 has led to an increase in Chinese comparative advantage or not.
 China started to reduce its export tax from 1980s onward and it is around 3% from 1996 hence (Zhiyuan, 2003).
-So, looking at the export tariffs in this case would also not make much of a difference.
-China started to build its economy based on exports almost more than a decade earlier (in late 70s) than India, and they reduced the export tax concurrently (much ahead of 2001).
-China actually raised its export taxes since January 2004 (Garred, 2018).
-Also, all the studies which looked at the effect of Chinese imports used share of Chinese imports in their total imports (by industry) as the measure of competition.
+Therefore, looking at the export tariffs in this case would also not make much of a difference.
+China started to build its economy based on exports almost more than a decade earlier (in late 70s) than India, and reduced its export tax concurrently (much ahead of 2001).
+China has actually raised its export taxes since January 2004 (Garred, 2018).
+In addition, all the studies, which looked at the effect of Chinese imports, used share of Chinese imports in their total imports (by industry) as the measure of competition.
 We do so, by following the literature.